Professor Catharine Lumby (Director)

 Associate Members A-M

 I am a Senior Lecturer in Journalism and Media at Macquarie University.
 I conduct social and cultural research on media use, with an emphasis on copies and copying practices, and material culture.
 I have a particular interest in the cultural politics of intellectual property and the role of unauthorised use in cultural history.
 My work also focuses on the aesthetic dimensions of networked distribution and the persistence of analog media formats in digital culture.
 Current projects include a scholarly monograph on the cultural history of copies and unauthorised reproduction, a media history of the Australian lyrebird and a social history on the role of unauthorised reproduction in scholarly communities.
+My book This is not a Remix: Piracy, Authenticity and Popular Music was published by Bloomsbury in 2017.
 See full profile

 I bring to the Centre for Media History the experience of parallel career interests and track record in both media and academic research and writing.
 I have had long experience as a television and radio practitioner in program production, writing for television and radio and as an executive producer (especially with the ABC) as well as print media.
 I combine this with academic research in Middle Eastern and Ottoman history, First World War and social history research and authorship of two military history books.
 As Associate Professor and Senior Research Fellow in the Department of Modern History, Politics and International Relations, I have been managing the Gallipoli Centenary Turkish Archives Research Project.
 The results of the project are published in my two new books, Gallipoli, the Turkish Defence and Defending Gallipoli, published respectively in February and March 2015.
 My interest in the Centre is focused on the multiple media representation of historical themes, events and ideas both through the media adaptation of pure research and utilisation of techniques such as oral history and recreation of historical contexts.
 A further focus of interest is the presentation of war in the media.
 Most notable recent work includes historical consultancy and main writing credits for the Australian Broadcasting Corporation's innovative and interactive website Gallipoli, The First Day.
 This project won the AFC's Screen Innovation Award for 2009.
 During 2014 and 2015 I have been a historical consultant to ABC News advising and producing material for their World War 1 commemorative coverage.
 See full profile